JohnLins/NeuralNetwork/README.md

 In this worshop you will see some very basic linear algebra concepts such as the Dot product and the transpose operation.
-You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short (linear algebra series)[https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab] from 3b1b.
+You don't need a deep understanding of linear algebra to create basics neural networks like this, but if it sparks your intest, I recommend watching a short (https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)[linear algebra series] from 3b1b.

 #Getting started